Mini Roos (U6-U12) - Pine Hills FC

 There are approximately 6-7 players in a team.
 Four players on the field at one time.

-Teams play against other clubs every Saturday morning.
+Teams play against other clubs (Samford, Dayboro and Westside) every Saturday morning.

 We ask parents to provide encouragement and support to their child’s team.
 On game day, coaches help to ensure the safety and well-being of children, try to ensure as equal playing time as possible for all players and help to ensure parent support is positive and measured.